 The narrow and dim interior is decorated with pots and pans hanging down from the ceiling, wooden tables with stools, and ciccheti displayed on glass shelves.
 Our white wine, a Bianco Friulano, was served straight from wooden barrels.
 Reputed to be the oldest osteria in Venice, it’s the one-of-a-kind-atmosphere that keeps the locals coming back regularly to this San Polo bar.

 We continued on to the next bacari, Osteria Alla Ciurma, also in San Polo.
-The interior decor is reminiscent of a boat, from which the name originates.
+The interior decor is reminiscent of a boat, which is exactly how this bar got its name.
 It is run by two chefs, father Andrew and son Francis.
 They offer a wide choice of Venetian cicchetti using quality ingredients, bought daily in the adjacent market.
 Try the Merlot Friulano here and the cicchetti prices are some of the best value in Venice.

 Our final stop on the pub crawl was Enotecca Al Volto near the Rialto.
 The ancient wood walls of this nearly century old bar are decorated with more the 1300 bottle labels from all over the world.
 Sample a Venetian Spritz, a mixture of Prosecco and sparkling water with the apertif Aperol.